Hassan-Jaafar/New-Friends-Recommendations-/README.md

 # Recommending friends on social networks

 # Description
-in this project we will use various data structures to implement a new friends recommendation system.
+In this project we will use various data structures to implement a new friends recommendation system.
 This is achieved by utilizing various information about the users. but the main factor used for recommending a new friend to a user is how well these two users are connected.
 A social network such as Facebook can be represented as undirected graph such as the one shown in the Figure below.
 We can use the information contained in the graph to select the top candidate friends for a given user. **There are many ways to do this, but we